lboro-rdm/TeamsWebinarAttendance/README.md

 # TeamsWebinarAttendance
-A script that analysis attendance sheets from Teams webinars
+A script that analyses attendance sheets from Teams webinars